Important Salesforce Apex Triggers Best Practices1) Write One Trigger per one Object

 2) Always write Logic-less Triggers

-Always write logic in apex class so that we can reuse it.
-Create context-specific handler methods in Trigger handler class
+Always write logic in apex handler or helper class so that we can reuse it.
+Create context-specific handler methods in trigger handler class.

 3) Always Bulkify your Code

 your code must work on more than one record at a time.